risingwavelabs/risingwave-docs-legacy/docs/transform/window-functions.md

 If only `frame_start` is specified, `CURRENT ROW` will be used as the end of the window.

-The requirements of `offset` varies in different frames.
+The requirements of `offset` vary in different frames.
 In `ROWS` frame, the `offset` should be a positive constant integer indicating the number of rows before or after the current row.
 While `RANGE` frame requires the `ORDER BY` clause to specify exactly one column, and the `offset` expression to be a positive constant of a data type that is determined by the data type of the ordering column.
 For example, if the ordering column is `timestamptz`, the `offset` expression should be an positive constant `interval`.

 For `SESSION` frame, the requirements of `gap` are very similar to those of `offset` for `RANGE` frame.
 The `ORDER BY` clause should specify exactly one column and the `gap` expression should be a positive constant of a data type that is determined by the data type of the ordering column.